Center for Regulatory Excellence

 Find out more about the CRE Grant Program for Doctoral Students.

-The graduate internship will consist of one eight-week, full-time, paid internship that will provide the intern with valuable nursing regulatory experience related to education, practice, licensure, policy and/or discipline depending on both the intern’s primary area of interest and NCSBN’s organizational objectives.
+The Scholar in Residence position will consist of one eight-week, full-time, paid internship that will provide the graduate student or faculty member with valuable nursing regulatory experience related to education, practice, licensure, policy and/or discipline depending on both the intern’s primary area of interest and NCSBN’s organizational objectives.

-Unpaid practical experience in nursing regulation or policy will be offered to a limited number of nursing graduate students who would like to gain nursing regulatory/policy experience to satisfy the clinical experience component of their graduate nursing program.
+An Unpaid graduate internship in nursing regulation or policy will be offered to a limited number of nursing graduate students who would like to gain nursing regulatory/policy experience to satisfy the clinical experience component of their graduate nursing program.

-Find out more about the graduate experience program.
+Find out more about the Unpaid Graduate Internship.